 The <component> element maps properties of a child object to columns of the table of a parent class.
 Components may, in turn, declare their own properties, components or collections.
-See "Components" below.
+See Chapter 8, Component Mapping.

+<component< th=""></component<>

+name="propertyName" (1)

+class="className" (2)

+insert="true false" (3)

+update="true false" (4)

+access="field property nosetter className" (5)

+optimistic-lock="true false" (6)

+lazy="true false" (7)

+unique="true false"> (8)

+<property></property>

+<many-to-one></many-to-one>
-- (1) name: The name of the property. - (2) class (optional defaults to the property type determined by reflection): The name of the component (child) class. - (3) insert: Do the mapped columns appear in SQL INSERTS? - (4) update: Do the mapped columns appear in SQL updates?

-- (5) access (optional defaults to property): The strategy NHibernate should use for accessing the property value. - (6) optimistic-lock (optional defaults to true): Specifies that updates to this component do or do not require acquisition of the optimistic lock.
-In other words, determines if a version increment should occur when this property is dirty.
+- (1) name: The name of the property. - (2) class (optional defaults to the property type determined by reflection): The name of the component (child) class. - (3) insert (optional defaults to true): Do the mapped columns appear in SQL INSERTS? - (4) update (optional defaults to true): Do the mapped columns appear in SQL UPDATES? - (5) access (optional defaults to property): The strategy NHibernate should use for accessing the property value. - (6) optimistic-lock (optional defaults to true): Specifies that updates to this component do or do not require acquisition of the optimistic lock.
+In other words, determines if a version increment should occur when this property is dirty. - (7) lazy (optional defaults to false): Specifies that this component should be fetched lazily when the instance property is first accessed.
+For more informations, see lazy on property element. - (8) unique (optional defaults to false): Specifies that an unique constraint exists upon all mapped columns of the component.